-Even prior to the Covid-related eviction moratorium, the supply of quality affordable housing in Manchester did not meet the demand.
+Even prior to the Covid-related housing market constriction, the supply of quality affordable housing in Manchester did not meet the demand.
 The Town must continue efforts to identify housing opportunities for those in need as well as maintain and improve the existing affordable housing stock to increase opportunities for low and moderate-income households.